Russia: Navalny supporters denied prison visit and detained

 MOSCOW (AP) — Supporters of Russian opposition leader Alexei Navalny were detained Tuesday outside a penal colony east of Moscow where the Kremlin critic is currently serving time.

 Navalny has been on hunger strike for nearly a week to protest what he says is the failure of authorities to provide proper medical treatment for his back and leg pains.

-Doctors from the Navalny-backed Alliance of Doctors union and the politician’s supporters gathered in front of the prison, but authorities denied their demand for access to him.
+Doctors from the Navalny-backed Alliance of Doctors union and supporters of the politician gathered in front of the prison.
+Navalny’s physician and the union leader Dr. Anastasia Vasilyeva tried to get inside to meet with prison officials and see Navalny or talk to the prison medics about his condition, but were turned away.

 Local police said they detained nine people who allegedly “breached public order.”
-They included Navalny’s physician and leader of the Alliance of Doctors, Dr. Anastasia Vasilyeva, and several journalists.
+They included Vasilyeva and a CNN crew.
+Vasilyeva and the journalists were soon released, while other members of the union remained in custody.

-Navalny, 44, is Russian President Vladimir Putin’s fiercest opponent.
+Navalny, 44, is Russian President Vladimir Putin’s fiercest domestic opponent.
 He was arrested in January upon returning to Moscow from Germany, where he spent five months recovering from a nerve-agent poisoning that he blames on the Kremlin.
 Russian authorities have rejected the accusation.

 A court ordered Navalny in February to serve 2 1/2 years in prison for violating the terms of his probation, including when he was convalescing in Germany, from a 2014 embezzlement conviction.
 Navalny has rejected the conviction as fabricated, and the European Сourt of Human Rights found it “arbitrary and manifestly unreasonable.”